teodor164/personal-blog/src/entities/Article/README.md

 - Components

-`ArticleDetails` - component with information about the article
+`ArticleDetailsDeprecated` - component with information about the article

 `ArticleList` - Component with a list of articles